zhidev/MovieViewer/README.md

 Movie Viewer is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-Time spent: 1 hours spent in total
+Time spent: 1 hour 30 minutes spent in total

 ## User Stories